Key Points of Understanding Your Dog’s Sleeping Habits:

 What’s Considered Normal?

 Understanding what’s normal for your dog is the key to recognizing when something might be wrong.
-A healthy adult dog will generally sleep for about 12-14 hours per day, broken into naps throughout the day and a longer sleep at night.
+A healthy adult dog generally sleeps 12-14 hours daily, broken into naps throughout the day and a longer sleep at night.

 Factors Affecting Sleeping Habits